mgaboardi86/mgaboardi86.github.io/_pages/publications.md

 I am a physicist and materials scientist working on the structural, electronic, and chemical properties of functional materials.

-My research focuses on understanding the relationship between material structure and properties using advanced characterization techniques, with particular interest in neutron and X-ray diffraction and spectroscopies.
+My research focuses on understanding the relationship between material structure and properties using advanced characterization techniques, with particular interest in neutron and X-ray diffraction and spectroscopy.

 ## Research interests